 - Use front load-friendly detergent.
 Choose detergents designed for HE laundry machines because these products produce fewer suds to decrease residue buildup in the gasket.

 Need Assistance?
-Schedule Washer and Dryer Repair Now
+Schedule Washer Repair From Top Shelf Services

-Call Top Shelf Services at (253) 486-9072 or fill out our online contact form.
+And if your washer needs more than DIY cleaning, we’re here to help.
+Call Top Shelf Services or fill out our online contact form.
 We will get in touch and determine the best way to get your front load washing machine up and running again.

 Click to contact Top Shelf Appliance Repair Services today